zovoilis-lab/Flye/README.md

 [![BioConda Install](https://img.shields.io/conda/dn/bioconda/flye.svg?style=flag&label=BioConda%20install)](https://anaconda.org/bioconda/flye)

-### Version: 2.3.7
+### Version: 2.4

 Flye is a de novo assembler for long and noisy reads, such as those produced by PacBio and Oxford Nanopore Technologies.
-It is built on top of the ABruijn assembler, and features many new algorithmic improvements.
-The core read overlapping algorithm uses an A-Bruijn graph to find the mappings between reads and does not require them to be error-corrected.
+The core read overlapping algorithm uses A-Bruijn graph to find the mappings between reads and does not require reads to be error-corrected, which resutlts into a faster assembly.

-As a result, Flye is 2-10 times faster then hierarchical assembly pipelines.
-After the initial contig assembly, Flye constructs assembly (repeat) graph and accurately resolves repeats using bridging reads.
+Flye transforms an initial set of draft contigs into a repeat graph.
+It is somewhat similar to de Bruijn graphs, but can tollerate higher noise level of long reads.
+Similarly to short read assemblers, Flye maps the original reads back on the graph and uses bridging information to accurately resolve repeats.
 The package also includes a polisher module, which produces the final assembly of high nucleotide-level quality.

 Latest updates
 --------------

+### Flye 2.4 release (14 Jan 2019)
+* Metagenome assembly support fully integrated (`--meta` option)
+* New Trestle module for resolving simple unbridged repeats
+* New `--plasmids` option that recovers short unassmbled plasmids

-### Flye 2.3.7 released (14 Nov)
+### Flye 2.3.7 released (14 Nov 2018)
 * Improvements in repeat edges detection
 * More precise read mapping - more contigious assemblies for some datasets
 * Memory and performance optimizations for high-coverage datasets